jchengjr77/canaveral/CONTRIBUTING.md

 TLDR: Any Help Is Appreciated.

-Whether it is documentation improvements, feature PRs, bug finds/fixes, DevOps improvements, new deployment methods, etc, a contribution makes Canaveral a better tool for everyone.
+Whether it is documentation improvements, feature PRs, bug finds/fixes, DevOps improvements, new deployment methods, etc, every contribution makes Canaveral a better tool for everyone.

 # Ground Rules